marionbarker/OmniLoopMessageParser/README.md

 # OmniLoopMessageParser
 python code to parse the messages found in Loop Reports from loop-priv

+## March 3, 2020 updates
+The messageLog (omnipod only) has been replaced by Device Communication Log.
+Go back and completely rewrite some of the early code and clean up other functions to be more modular.

+Delete the deprecated code and remove references to it below.

 ## January 2020 Updates
 Set up tag v1.0 to be the August 2019 version, then begin updates.